-13. If it is necessary to remove or replace the camera, peel the camera module up to remove it from the adhesive that secures it to the enclosure (1), and then disconnect the cable from the camera (2).
+13. If it is necessary to remove or replace the HD camera, disconnect the cable from the camera (1), and then peel the camera module up to remove it from the adhesive that secures it to the enclosure (2).

-14. If it is necessary to remove or replace an display/camera cable, remove the cable from under the tabs that secure it to the enclosure (1), and then remove the cable from the display enclosure (2).
+14. If it is necessary to remove or replace the HD display/camera cable, remove the cable from under the tab that secures it to the enclosure (1), and then remove the cable from the display enclosure (2).